youyanggu/covid19-forecast-hub-evaluation/README.md

 The [COVIDhub ensemble model](https://github.com/reichlab/covid19-forecast-hub/#ensemble-model) is a model created by the Reich Lab that takes a combination of all models that submit eligible projections to the Forecast Hub.
 You can see which models are included and their corresponding weights [here](https://github.com/reichlab/covid19-forecast-hub/tree/master/ensemble-metadata).

+When doing evaluations I think it's important to consider only one model per team.
+If a team submits 10 different models each with a different forecasts, then they will undoubtedly have a higher chance of having a more accurate model compared to a team that only submits a single forecast.
+That's why the COVID-19 Forecast Hub asks every team to designate only a single model to include in forecasts sent to the CDC.
+And so we are only consider that particular model in the evaluation.

 ### Truth Data

 As described in the [COVID-19 Forecast Hub README](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#ground-truth-data), all forecasts are compared to the [Johns Hopkins University CSSE Time Series Summary](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series) as the gold standard reference data for deaths in the US.
 This truth data can be found in the [Forecast Hub data-truth directory](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-truth).